subc69/MNIST_ANN/README.md

 A model built with this neural net is put into Model folder.
-For training, set the global TEST variable to False For testing with batch data, set global TEST variable to True and PREDICT_A_DIGIT variable to False For predicting a digit by selecting and mnist image tile for digits, set PREDICT_A_DIGIT variable to True Further work is in progress....
+For training, set the global TEST variable to False For testing with batch data, set global TEST variable to True and PREDICT_A_DIGIT variable to False For predicting a digit by selecting and mnist image tile for digits, set PREDICT_A_DIGIT variable to True.
+Further work is in progress....